What's On This Page

 Therapeutic benefits

 Black cumin seeds are rich in amino acids like cysteine.
-These amino acids act as a free-radical scavenger, protecting the body from oxidative damage.
-Black seeds contain a multitude of beneficial substances, such as alkaloids, glycosides, flavonoids, and phenols that prevent cancer cell formation and inhibit tumor growth.
+These amino acids act as a free-radical scavengers, protecting the body from oxidative damage.
+Black seeds contain many beneficial substances, such as alkaloids, glycosides, flavonoids, and phenols, that prevent cancer cell formation and inhibit tumour growth.

-Thymoquinone (TQ) is an active component in Nigella sativa oil that has potential therapeutic benefits.
+Thymoquinone (TQ) is an active component in Nigella sativa oil with potential therapeutic benefits.

 Cosmetic benefits